 Next, click Apply Horizontally or Apply Vertically .
 For example, select Evenly and then click Apply Vertically to distribute the space among a vertical stack of components.

 You can group two or more components together to modify them as a single unit.
-For example, you might group a set of components after finalizing their relative positions, so that you can move them without changing that relationship.
+For example, you can group a set of components after finalizing their relative positions, so you can then move them without changing that relationship.

 To group a set of components, select them in the canvas, and then select Grouping > Group in the Arrange section of the toolstrip.